Nate Augspurger: Professional rugby career

 Augspurger has been a member of the United States national rugby sevens team since the 2012–13 Sevens World Series.
 He debuted on the World Series Circuit in Dubai and Port Elizabeth, 2012.
 Augspurger battled injury through his first year as a full-time USA sevens resident, which led to missing out on the 7's RWC in Russia, 2013.
 In 2013, Nate played with the New York City 7's in the inaugural World Club Series Sevens tournament at Twickenham.
 He was the first player to score a try in the tournament against the Western Province, and the NYC 7's went on to win the Plate Championship.

 Augspurger had a brief tour with the USA Men's XVs in the Americas Rugby Championships in the fall of 2014.
 In 2015 when Augspurger was invited back into the USA sevens program after showing well in the Las Vegas Invitational.
 Mike Friday, the new USA Sevens Head Coach, selected Augspurger for the World Series Circuit in 2015 to Hong Kong and Japan.
 He was then selected to Glasgow and London Sevens to finish the World Series season, where the USA went on to win their first ever tournament final at Twickenham at the London Sevens.
 He was also a member of the same sevens team that won a bronze medal at the 2015 Pan American Games.
 Augspurger then was offered a full-time resident contract with the sevens team from 2015 to 2016 leading up to the 2016 Rio de Janeiro Olympics.
 Augspurger was selected for every tournament in the 2015–2016 season.
 He was selected for the Olympic qualifier tournament where the USA qualified for the 2016 games.
 Augspurger was selected to the 2016 Olympic games as a traveling reserve player.
 After that tournament, Augspurger made a code switch from Sevens to fifteens where he continued his USA rugby career.

 Augspurger received his first USA XV cap against Italy in the summer of 2016.
 He started at scrum half in the Eagles 20–24 loss to Italy.
 Augspurger became Eagle no. 491.
 He received his second cap against Russia that summer and that fall played scrum-half against the NZ Maori All Blacks (non test), Romania, and Tonga.
-The 2017 international seasons started with the Americas Rugby Championship where Augspurger got his first start on the wing against Brazil.
+The 2017 international season started with the Americas Rugby Championship where Augspurger got his first start on the wing against Brazil.
 The Eagles went on to win the 2017 ARC Championship against the Argentina XV, where he started on the wing and was named the captain.
 In 2019 Augspurger captained USA against Ireland in the New Jersey Red Bull Arena.
 He then started the next three tests against Georgia and two games against Canada.
 The USA qualified for the 2019 World Cup that summer, beating Canada in the second test in San Diego, California.
 It was the USA Men's XVs first ever RWC qualification as Americas #1.
 In the fall of 2017, Augspurger was selected off the bench for tests against Germany and Georgia.